 Epilepsy (Seizure Disorder)

 The ketogenic diet has been studied and utilized as an effective treatment for epilepsy for over 80 years.
-While it may seem surprising that a diet can demonstrate such dramatic effects on a neurological disorder, multiple well done studies in adults and children alike have found it to be a successful treatment in epilepsy.
+While it may seem surprising that a diet can demonstrate such dramatic effects on a neurological disorder, multiple well-done studies in adults and children alike have found it to be a successful treatment for epilepsy.
 This diet can help improve and even cure some cases of epilepsy that are refractory to medications (38).

 Polycystic Ovarian Disease

-Because the growth of these cysts can be influenced by insulin, and insulin function is improved by ketosis - the theory is that polycycstic ovarian disease can be improved with a ketogenic diet.
-Only one study has looked at this thus far and therefore more research is needed to evaluate the influence of the keto diet on PCOS.
+Because the growth of these cysts can be influenced by insulin and insulin function is improved by ketosis - the theory is that polycystic ovarian disease can be improved with a ketogenic diet.
+Only one study has looked at this thus far, and therefore more research is needed to evaluate the influence of the keto diet on PCOS.